brianlmerritt/scaffold_me/recipes/svelte_runes_spa.md

 ### 4. Additional Install Options Added Here
 - Install DaisyUI including theme support and update documentation and config
-- install Heroicons and update documentation and config
+- Install Heroicons and update documentation and config

 ### 5. Configure for SPA
 After the initial scaffold, you must: